MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/compliance-score-improvement-actions.md

 3. Select **Save and close**.
 The assigned user will receive an email that the improvement action has been assigned to them, and they can then open the improvement action from their dashboard.

-The assigned user can then perform the recommended actions outlined in the implementation instructions.
+The assigned user can then perform the recommended actions.

 ## Perform work and store documentation